Durham Cathedral: Film and television

 Durham Cathedral has been used as a filming location in a number of cinema and television productions.
 Because of its distinct Romanesque architecture, the cathedral has doubled as a number of fantasy locations in larger budget film productions, but it has also been seen as itself in a number of television programmes.
+Movies filmed at the cathedral include: Jude (1996); Elizabeth; the first two Harry Potter films, Philosopher's Stone and Chamber of Secrets; Snow White and the Huntsman; Avengers: Endgame (2019) and The Old Oak.